Kosztyk/SSH-Updater/README.md

 # SSH-Updater

 A tiny web UI to update many Linux hosts over SSH, run ad-hoc scripts, and watch live logs stream back—backed by MongoDB and secured with JWT.

-Great for homelabs, small fleets, or any time you don’t want to copy-paste the same command into 10 terminals.
+Great for homelabs, small fleets, or anytime you don’t want to copy-paste the same command into 10 terminals.

-Highlights
+# Highlights
 • Add & manage hosts (name, IP, SSH user, password, port, root flag)

 • One-click apt update/upgrade per host or Update all

 • Run custom commands or full bash scripts on selected hosts

 • Live log streaming (SSE) for single/all/custom jobs

 • JWT authentication with MongoDB storage

 • Docker-ready (sample docker-compose included)

 # Screenshots